theduckchannel/bspwm-install/README.md

-# archcraft-style-bspwm
+# duckchannel-style-bspwm

-Scripts and files to style Archcraft's bspwm desktop
+Scripts and files to style The Duck Channel's bspwm desktop